Frequently Asked Questions

 Construction of the first academic building is scheduled for completion in 2024.

 Yes.
-There are plans to have both administrative and instructional space in the North Potomac Yard district in advance of opening the new campus.
+There are plans to have administrative space in the North Potomac Yard district in advance of opening the new campus.
 The university has secured a lease for office space just south of the planned development site.
 This space will house the office of the VP and Executive Director of the innovation campus.
-We continue to work with the developer to secure additional space in the immediate area that could be configured for instruction.
-Enrollment in the expanded masters degree programs has begun and all academic activity and instruction will continue at the Falls Church campus through Spring 2021.
-Stakeholders will be engaged in decisions regarding where and how activities will take place in the future.

 In 2019, Virginia Tech received two unsolicited proposals under the Public-Private Education Infrastructure Act (PPEA) to redevelop the property in and around the Northern Virginia Center at Falls Church.
 The proposal from HITT Construction has passed through a preliminary analysis, a public comment period, and a university review.
 Efforts to come to a comprehensive agreement on the detailed PPEA are on-going and are subject to Board of Visitors and state approval.
 The proposal under review includes a new academic facility, a national center for smart design and construction, HITT Contracting corporate headquarters, and a commercial and residential complex.